 Before you travel to Italy, be mindful and respectful of the habits, culture and life there.
 Traveling to any country = understanding a new culture and if you are traveling to Italy, it is imperial to understand how your Italian travel can be more enjoyable.
 That is why I’ve collated a list of things to know before you visit Italy:

 Italy Travel: Things to Know

 Know your Accommodation:

 It is essential to choose the best accommodation for yourself wherever you are in Italy.
 There are many options of staying in Italy, some that you may not find anywhere else.
 Hence it is important to understand what YOU want.
-Right from a monastery to an agriturismo (farm house), to an Airbnb, hostel or hotel pick according to your needs and budget!
+Right from a cozy apartment to a monastery to an agriturismo (farm house), to an hostel and a hotel, Italy has it all!
+So pick an accommodation according to your needs!

 Know the Culture:

 Respecting the culture in any country you are traveling is of vital importance.

 For instance if you are in India, you cannot enter a temple with your shoes on!

 Similarly, in Italy cover yourself when you visit a church and carry a scarf, just in case.
 In addition to that, Italians take their dressing quite seriously so generally dress well when in Italy.
 I know this isn’t for everyone but I love it personally not just in Italy but even at home.
 Who wouldn’t mind getting dressed!
 It makes you feel more confident and it is fun to be noticed!